ibrahimtrg18/site/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+# My Personal Website

-# Open Source Project Personal Website
+This project is source-available for you to use for creating personal website.

 Requirement, Need install [Node.js](https://nodejs.org/en) v18+ and [Yarn](https://yarnpkg.com/) v1.22+